aosabook/500lines/contingent/chapter.rst

 at the top of ``api.html``
 but then a different title
 once the link has carried them to ``tutorial.html`` itself.
-This happens many kinds of cross reference that Sphinx supports: chapter titles, section titles, paragraphs, classes, methods, and functions.
+This can happen for many kinds of cross reference that Sphinx supports: chapter titles, section titles, paragraphs, classes, methods, and functions.